Young Writers Awards

-The Bennington Young Writers Awards competition has ended.
-First- and second-place winning submissions in poetry, fiction, and nonfiction will be posted below after April 15, in addition to winners from previous years.
-We will begin accepting submissions for the next competition in the fall.
-Thank you for your interest and support of the Young Writers Competition.
+Submissions are now closed for this year's Bennington Young Writers Awards.
+First- and second-place winning entries in poetry, fiction, and nonfiction will be posted here after April 15.
+We will begin accepting submissions for the next competition in September 2017.
+Thank you for your interest and support of the Young Writers Awards.

-Bennington College—whose literary legacy includes seven Pulitzer Prize winners, three U.S. poet laureates, the youngest Man Booker Prize winner, a MacArthur “Genius,” countless New York Times bestsellers, and one of Time magazine’s 100 most influential people—invites submissions for its annual Young Writers Awards.
+Bennington College has a unique literary legacy, including seven Pulitzer Prize winners, three U.S. poet laureates, the youngest Man Booker Prize winner, a MacArthur “Genius,” countless New York Times bestsellers, and one of Time magazine’s 100 most influential people.
+In celebration of this legacy, Bennington launched the Young Writers Awards to promote excellence in writing at the high school level.

-Students in the 10th, 11th, and 12th grades enter in one of the following categories: poetry (a group of three poems), fiction (a short story or one-act play), or nonfiction (a personal or academic essay).
+Each year, students in the 10th, 11th, and 12th grades are invited to enter in one of the following categories: poetry (a group of three poems), fiction (a short story or one-act play), or nonfiction (a personal or academic essay).
 All entries must be original work and sponsored by a high school teacher.
+Short stories and nonfiction must be fewer than 1,500 words.
 Judges include Bennington College faculty and students.
 First-place winners in each category are awarded a prize of $500; second-place winners receive $250.
-The annual competition runs from early September to November 1 with winning entries posted after April 15.
+The annual competition runs from September 1 to November 1 with winning entries posted after April 15.